Project Runway season 3: Episode 7: Everyday Woman

 The remaining designers are asked to create an outfit for an "everyday woman" with just one day and US$150.
 The remaining designers' mothers and sisters are used as the clients and models for this challenge.
 Each designer cannot pick their own mother or sister.
 The winner does not have immunity for this challenge.
-Most of the episode revolved around Jeffrey and his client, Anglea's mother, and the problems that ensued between the two.
+Most of the episode revolved around Jeffrey and his client, Angela's mother, and the problems that ensued between the two.
 Jeffrey thought that she was trying to sabotage him, and he also opted to go in a different direction than she asked for after criticizing her taste.